 BGSU Oboe Studio Scholarship - 2016- Featured Soloist - International Women in the Arts Conference 2014 First Prize Missouri Federation of Music Clubs Bienniel Collegiate Competition - 2014-

 My teaching experience goes back to when I taught piano lessons in high school.
 Since then I have continued to teach private lessons throughout college.
-I also have experience teaching in the classroom and have worked with several marching bands in Missouri.
+I now teach music at Kansas City Public Schools.
 One of the key components to my teaching is helping my students find a way to enjoy making music.
 I like to provide fun supplemental activities as well as their regular lesson books.
 I also enjoy finding my students as many performance opportunities as possible so they can show off their hard work!

 For piano students, I like to use the Alfred method books with supplemented music that peeks their interest.
 I like these books because they have several series depending on the age of the student and their interests such as music theory and broadway hits.-For woodwind students, I like to work for a few weeks out of their band books so I can assess their strengths and weaknesses.
 From there I will assign the appropriate method book; typically from the Rubank series.
 I will also help with all-district and all-state band auditions.

 I believe every student is different and therefore demands a different instruction style.
 Some students need a lot of encouragement and some students need more of a push.
 I also believe students need musical ideas to be presented to them in different ways.
 Some students need a visual explanation, some auditory, and some kinesthetic.
 Through my training to become a music educator at Missouri State University, I gained experience in several different types of students and I am confident I can help a large variety of students.